YutaGoto/JumpKing-Expansion-Blocks/README.md

 `#e9e9ec` `RGB(233, 233, 236)`

-You can only 1 frame jump.
+You can do only 1 frame jump.

 - It isn't solid.
 - You can’t walk on it.
 - You can’t slide on it.
-- You can only 1 frame jump.
+- You can do only 1 frame jump.

+### Disabled Small Jump

+`#eaeaed` `RGB(234, 234, 237)`

+You can't jump under 7 frames charging.

+- It isn't solid.
+- You can't walk on it.
+- You can't slide on it.
+- You can jump only 7 frames or more charging.

 ## Other